Seednode/roulette/README.md

       --fun                   add a bit of excitement to your day --handlers              display registered handlers (for debugging) -h, --help                  help for roulette
-      --ignore                skip all directories containing a file named .roulette_ignore --images                enable support for image files
+      --ignore                skip all directories containing a specified filename --ignore-file string    filename used to indicate directory to be skipped (default ".roulette-ignore") --images                enable support for image files
       --index                 generate index of supported file paths at startup --index-file string     path to optional persistent index file